 According to the Yosemite National Park website, hundreds of people need ranger assistance on this hike every summer, and most of these emergencies could have been prevented.
 Even if you’re a regular hiker, it’s a very good idea to train for the Half Dome trail.

 If you’re already in Yosemite National Park, there are plenty of good hikes to practice on.
 Any long hike with lots of elevation gain will do.
-I practiced by hiking to Yosemite Point and then walking around in the valley afterwards — all on 2 hours of sleep.
+I practiced by hiking to Yosemite Point and then walking around in the valley all day afterwards.

 Yosemite Point is not as hard as Half Dome, but it’s good practice, and it’s worth doing anyway since it’s an amazing hike!